helenzhao093/Stacks/README.md

 1) fixed distance slider
 2) fixed path on distribution tab.
 Path was distorted by the slider div
 3) added table tab

+## WEEK 9:
+TODO:
+1) Reorganize table?
+2) Filter for examples in the selected bars and remove probability and distance boxplots from feature tab
+3) Fix feature button
+4) Look to see if we can integrate with scikit-learn
+5) Allow users to view boxplots of just one bar
+6) Add tooltips

+Completed